Covid-19 Updates

 Outings:

 When going out in public, clients and staff need to wear a mask, since we are not sure who is vaccinated.
-When outings are with anyone other than staff, we are asking that friends/family members take a COVID test before the in-person visit.
-We can supply the rapid test and it can be taken in the car before you come in to see your loved ones.
-Once we have the negative result, the visit can take place.
+When outings are with anyone other than staff, we are asking that friends/family members complete our COVID screening questionnaire and do not visit if anyone is not feeling well.
+We are not testing friends and family who visit, but they do need to complete our COVID questionnaires.

 • Clients can now go to the grocery store with staff.